2026 New Hampshire Senate election: District 5

 Incumbent Suzanne Prentiss, who was re-elected in 2024 with 66.21% of the vote, is eligible to run again but has not stated if she will do so.

 District 6

 Incumbent James P. Gray, who was re-elected in 2024 with 59.77% of the vote, is eligible to run again but has not stated if he will do so.

 District 7

-Incumbent Dan Innis, who was re-elected in 2024 with 55.48% of the vote, stated that he is retiring to run for U.S. Senate but later dropped out and endorsed former Senator John Sununu and now running for re-election.
+Incumbent Dan Innis, who was re-elected in 2024 with 55.48% of the vote, stated that he was retiring to run for U.S. Senate but later dropped out and endorsed former Senator John Sununu and now running for re-election.